Bent But Not Broken: A Penis Adventure, with Peyronie’s Disease

 “I hate when you pat me.
 Don’t pat me.”
 This had been going on for years.

 Adam pulled his hand far away from hostile territory.
 Automatically, I lifted my chin toward him, the worry expanding all the musculature around my eyes and forehead.
-Sadness drooped my lower lip and my small jowls had no life in them.
+Sadness drooped my lower lip, and my small jowls had no life in them.
 Something here from Boobsie?
 I waited.
-Then my whole face fell, and like the action taken during a million other moments of invisibility, I walked away to do some stupid chore, like finally picking up that dropped staple that had been sticking into my bare calloused heel whenever I walked on it.
+Then my whole face fell, and like I had during a million other moments of invisibility, I walked away to do some stupid chore, like finally picking up that dropped staple that had been sticking into my bare calloused heel whenever I walked on it.
 My colon tightened.
 Softness, with a craving for closeness, was replaced by resentment.
 I could have ripped up my used desk from a Palm Springs thrift store into well-varnished kindling and then lit the whole thing on fire.
-An older gay man with a reliable car I briefly dated in college warned me years ago that affection and homosexuality were a tough mix.
+An older man with a reliable car who I briefly dated in college warned me years ago that affection and homosexuality were a tough mix.

 Adam does not like to face problems head on.
 I face every problem like it will never go away.
 I had a feeling I would be on my own to solve this, as Adam would not even give visitors from Europe directions into town from the airport.
 He always said, “They’re smart.
 They’ll figure it out.”

 “Really?
 All the way from Gothenburg and you give them nothing?”

 I have always been drawn to distant men.
 My father was a thin, pale, shy child of a drunk who learned early to disappear.
 My mother was pregnant again a few days after I was born so she was preoccupied — with that and other things.
 I like people who don’t care too much about me at first glance.
 I’m used to it.
 But I also hate it.